 Finally, click the Refresh button to return a segment of subscribers that hold the data you've set as your filter criteria.

-Now that you understand how lifetime value works in Drip, you can start sending better-targeted emails to the subscribers in your account that have the most in common when it comes to their lifetime values.
+Now that you understand how Drip's lifetime value works, you can start sending better-targeted emails to your subscribers with commonalities in their LTVs.